JNRowe-retired/pytemplate/README.rst

 ----

-If you find any problems, bugs or just have a question about this package either drop me an email_ or file an issue_.
+If you find any problems, bugs or just have a question about this package either drop me an mail_ or file an issue_.
 Locally bugs are managed with `Bugs Everywhere`_, so if you're working with a clone of the repository you can report, list and fix bugs using ``be``.